-2. Once the designation report has been prepared, either by the HPC or by the owner, the HPC shall consider the report.
-The HPC may accept it, amend it, reject it or

-3. A designation report prepared by or for the HPC may be considered at any meeting of the HPC provided the notification requirements contained in subsection 12.2.C.iii of this section are met.
-A complete application for designation prepared by the property owner must be received at least 30 calendar days prior to the next meeting

-4. When a designation report is prepared by the HPC and is to be considered at a BOC meeting, the chairperson or appointed designee shall notify the owners of the property and the owners of abutting property by certified mail, mailed not less than seven calendar days prior to the meeting at which the matter is to be heard.
+- 2. Once the designation report has been prepared, either by the HPC or by the owner, the HPC shall consider the report.
+The HPC may accept it, amend it, reject it or recommend further study. - 3.
+A designation report prepared by or for the HPC may be considered at any meeting of the HPC provided the notification requirements contained in subsection 12.2.C.iii of this section are met.
+A complete application for designation prepared by the property owner must be received at least 30 calendar days prior to the next meeting of the HPC to be considered at the meeting. - 4.
+When a designation report is prepared by the HPC and is to be considered at a BOC meeting, the chairperson or appointed designee shall notify the owners of the property and the owners of abutting property by certified mail, mailed not less than seven calendar days prior to the meeting at which the matter is to be heard.
 When an application for designation is submitted by the owner, the chairperson or appointed designee shall notify the abutting property owners by certified mail, mailed not less than seven calendar days prior to the meeting at which the matter is to be heard, using stamped, addressed envelopes provided by the owner.